Freedom of panorama: Denmark

 There is still no full freedom of panorama for non-architectural works in Denmark.
-The Little Mermaid, a sculpture of Edvard Eriksen (who died in 1959), is under copyright until 2030, and the Eriksen family is known to be litigious.
+The Little Mermaid, a sculpture by Edvard Eriksen (who died in 1959), is under copyright until 2030, and the Eriksen family is known to be litigious.
 Several Danish newspapers have been sued for using images of the sculpture without permission by the Eriksen family.
 The purpose of the Danish media is considered commercial.
 Søren Lorentzen, photo editor of Berlingske which was one of the newspapers slapped with fines, once lamented, "We used a photo without asking for permission.
 That was apparently a clear violation of copyright laws, even though I honestly have a hard time understanding why one can't use photos of a national treasure like the Little Mermaid without violating copyright laws."
 Alice Eriksen, granddaughter of the sculptor, defended the restrictions and said that such restrictions are in compliance of the laws of the country.
 She added, "It's the same as receiving royalties when a song is played."
 Berlingske was sued again after exploiting the statue in 2019 as an illustration in a cartoon concerning debate culture in the country, as well as using an image of the sculpture in 2020 "to represent a link between the far right and people fearing COVID-19."
 They were ordered by the Eastern High Court to pay 300,000 kroner ($46,000) worth of compensation to the Eriksen family, which was increased from 285,000 kroner ($44,000) as ruled by a district court.
 However, the Danish Supreme Court ruled on May 17, 2023, that "neither the caricature drawing nor the photograph of The Little Mermaid with a mask on, which was brought to Berlingske in connection with newspaper articles, infringed the copyright of the heirs to the sculpture The Little Mermaid", citing the parody principle enshrined in the copyright law of Denmark.